Data Blog by Lizeo

 © Lizeo

 From March 29th to April 7th, the Javits Convention Center in the heart of Manhattan hosted the New York International Auto Show (NYIAS) for its latest edition.
-The event provided automotive enthusiasts from around the world with the opportunity to discover the latest innovations and trends in the industry.
+Notably, the event provided automotive enthusiasts from around the world with the opportunity to discover the latest innovations and trends in the industry.
 However, this year, the show presented a somewhat different picture compared to what attendees of European shows might expect.

-Japanese and Korean brands, now well-established in the American market, also played a major role, showcasing a diverse range of models.
+Furthermore, Japanese and Korean brands, now well-established in the American market, also played a major role, showcasing a diverse range of models.
 In particular, the Kia-Hyundai group received several prestigious awards, highlighting their impact on the automotive industry.

 © Lizeo